EdmundBenedict/lordcephei.github.io/pages/error_messages.md

   If the [range](/docs/outputs/lmf_output/#reading-qsgw-self-energies) for inverse Bloch-summed &Sigma;<sup>0</sup>(<b>q</b>) is not sufficiently large, not enough pairs needed to recover all the Fourier components of the will found.
-It is evident from some output preceding this message:
+It will be indicated from some preceding output:

   ~~~
   hft2rs: found 479 connecting vectors out of 512 possible for FFT